CogComp/open-eval/learner/README.md

 ## Example

 Below is an example POS annotator that just assigns randoms labels to each token.
-It also starts the server.

 ```java
 import edu.illinois.cs.cogcomp.annotation.Annotator;